 3. Don’t forget about credit unions

-Credit unions such as NZCU Baywide and First Credit Union sometimes pay higher interest rates than the high street banks, even with a low New Zealand interest rate, as do second tier banks such as Heartland and Co-operative.
+Credit unions such as NZCU Baywide and First Credit Union sometimes pay higher interest rates than the high street banks, even with a low New Zealand interest rate, as do second tier banks such as Heartland and The Co-operative Bank.

 4. Get a slice of the Pie

-The unimaginatively named Portfolio Investment Entities (Pies) are a savings account or term deposit with a twist offered by banks and other financial institutions.
+The unimaginatively named Portfolio Investment Entities (Pies) are a savings account or term deposit with a twist, offered by banks and other financial institutions.
 PIES are another option of how to save money in the current low interest rate environment.
 They pay a higher effective return because the tax is lower than the individual’s marginal tax rate.
-At the time of writing, a 33% taxpayer could get up to 4.37% p.a. return on a 5-year Pie term deposit with a bank and 3.09% p.a. for a cash Pie.

 5. Check out notice saver accounts

-This is another new-style term deposit that pays a little more – the notice saver account.
+This is another new-style of savings account that pays a little more – the notice saver account.
 Notice saver investors must give 30 or 90 days’ notice to withdraw their funds.
 The bank is willing to pay a higher interest rate because it expects that it will, on average, keep the money for longer than it would with a traditional 30 or 90 day term deposit.

 6. Ladder your term deposits